How is the Harmonization Project managed and organized?

 IPCS/EC Evaluation of Antidotes Series

 Provides definitive and authoritative guidance on the use of antidotes to treat poisoning.
-The International Programme on Chemical Safety (IPCS) and the Commission of the European Union (EC) are jointly undertaking a major project to evaluate antidotes used clinically in the treatment of poisoning.
-The aim of this project is to identify and evaluate for the first time in a scientific and rigorous way the efficacy and use of a wide range of antidotes.
+The International Programme on Chemical Safety (IPCS) and the Commission of the European Union (EC) jointly undertook a major project to evaluate antidotes used clinically in the treatment of poisoning.
+The aim of this project was to identify and evaluate for the first time in a scientific and rigorous way the efficacy and use of a wide range of antidotes.
 This series summarises and assesses, on an antidote-by-antidote basis, their clinical use, mode of action and efficacy.
 The aim is to provide an authoritative consensus statement which will greatly assist in the selection and administration of an appropriate antidote.
 This scientific assessment is complemented by detailed clinical information on routes of administration, contra-indications and precautions.
 The series collates a wealth of useful information which will be of immense practical use to clinical toxicologists and all those involved in the treatment and management of poisoning.

 JECFA (Joint Expert Committee on Food Additives) - Monographs and evaluations